 The sad reality is that many businesses (more than 50%) fail after a significant claims loss.
 This is often due to a combination of factors, such as time away from the business to resolve a loss (claim), when you already have a full diary of work commitments; and, a lack of access to support, to address the increasingly complex and technical nature of a loss, risk or dispute.

 Having access to the right skills at the right time can save your business money in navigating a complex and technical area, reduce expenses associated with the risk or loss; and, ensure your business is best represented in defence of a risk, loss and/or claim.

-To find out more about SR Insurance Consulting, click here
+To find out more about SR Insurance Consulting, or to have a confidential discussion about your businesses requirements, click here

 Sarah Robinson @SR Insurance Consulting, is the Founder and Principal.
 SR Insurance Consulting is a business created to provide consulting services to businesses and small to medium sized brokers.
 Prior to starting her own business, Sarah was Assistant Vice President Claims, at a global leader in insurance and risk advisory solutions.
 She has served in a variety of insurance roles over the past 18 years, working for law firms, as an in-house lawyer and as a claims management specialist.

 SR Insurance Consulting blog is not intended to act as advice.
 Should you require advice, please contact SR Insurance Consulting directly.
 The blog is not designed to be an exhaustive cover of each topic discussed.
 Each matter should be considered on a case-by-case basis.

 Blog posting guidelines:

 SR Insurance Consulting hopes that the blog is insightful and helpful to your business.
 It is aimed at being thought provoking, constructive and striking up a conversation in the insurance sector.
 To ensure that comments remain constructive, comments to this blog will be reviewed and edited to ensure they remain on topic, add-value and are helpful.